nblockchain/fsx/ReadMe.md

 These are the two main annoyances when working with F# scripting.
 Granted, F#+FSI is already much better than the alternatives (as many more errors are thrown much earlier than at runtime, and as strongly-typed functional languages are generally faster).
 However, we can do better.

-To the above two questions we could even follow-up with new ones:
+To the above three questions we could even follow-up with new ones:
 * Couldn't we make FSI only compile what's changed, and reuse binaries from a previous run, to speed this up?
 * Couldn't we run our script without FSI given that FSI eats a lot of memory (for REPL features, which scripts don't need)?
 * Couldn't we have a CI approach that takes care of our scripts in a similar way as we do with C# code?